felipejordanc/categorize-images/README.md

 *1: Base category, it is written into categories.csv.
 *h: Display the allowed inputs, which are given by the default allowed inputs plus the classes written into the categories.csv file.
 *create: Creates new category on the file and appends it to the categories.csv file.
-*f: Classify all remaining images in a subdirectry as the base class.
-This is useful when each subdirectory represents a document and your are looking for specific pages within the document that are always next to each other, and therefore once you went through the last one you don't need to go through the rest (because you can safely assume they are part of the base category).
+*f x: Classify the following x images in the current subdirectory as the base class, or all non-classified images in the current subdirectory if x is larger than the number of non classified images in the current subdirectory.
+If an integer is not specified, all the images that have not been classified in the current subdirectory will be classified as the base class.
+These images will be display on your browser at a rate of 5 images per second, so you can inspect whether all images where in fact part of the base class.
-*b: Goes back and deletes the lastly classified image, so you can reclassify it.
-You can go further back by repeatedly entering b.
-This speeds up the classification in cases where most images belong to the base category, as you can classify them quickly and go back when you see that another class passed by.
+*b x: Delate the classification of the last x classified images from the output database, and goes back to reclassify those images.
+If no integer is specified, delates only the last classified image.

 ### Auxiliary code to extract images ###
 The repository also includes a script called extract-images.py.
 This is a script that is very specific to a particular application I worked on, but may be helpful for others if facing a similar situation (even directly or providing a good baseline to adapt the code).
 The script will loop through a directory structure and create a mirror directory structure with symbolic links to images and jpg images for jpg images embedded into Pdf's.
 The part that extracts jpg images embbeded into Pdf's was build on top of a code I found in [Ned Batchelder's blog](https://nedbatchelder.com/blog/200712/extracting_jpgs_from_pdfs.html).